Workshop: Build serverless edge applications with Cloudflare Workers and Fauna

 Add Fauna secret to wrangler for local development

-First, create a new Fauna secret and add it to your wrangler.toml file for local development.
+First, create a new Fauna secret and add it to your wrangler.toml file to facilitate local development on your computer.

 1. Create a new Fauna secret: